Attend my next free webinar and learn how to make probabilistic estimates using Statistical PERT®

 Statistical PERT uses the built-in statistical functions of Microsoft Excel.
 There are no Excel add-in programs to install, no macros to worry about, nothing to buy, and nothing to register.
 The free, downloadable Statistical PERT templates and example workbooks can be modified and redistributed according to the GNU General Public License by the Free Software Foundation.

-Statistical PERT uses Excel functions that come with Microsoft Excel 2010, Excel 2013 and Excel 2016.
-There are two editions of Statistical PERT: Normal Edition and Beta Edition.
+Statistical PERT uses Excel functions that come with Microsoft Excel (2016 / 2019 / 2021 / Microsoft 365).
+There are now four editions of Statistical PERT: Normal Edition, Beta Edition, Lognormal Edition, and the Bootstrap Edition.
 The Normal Edition uses the STDEV.P, NORM.DIST and NORM.INV functions.
 The Beta Edition uses BETA.DIST and BETA.INV (along with the NORM.DIST and NORM.INV functions).
+The Lognormal Edition uses the LOGNORM.DIST and LOGNORM.INV functions.
+The Bootstrap Edition uses PERCENTRANK, PERCENTILE, along with several other advanced Excel functions.
 Older versions of Excel are compatible with Statistical PERT concepts, but not the free, downloadable Excel templates.

 Statistical PERT® Beta Edition uses ratio scaling to determine the mean and standard deviation, but it also performs analysis on the implied shape of the bell-shaped curve to select the two shape parameters for use with the beta distribution functions of Excel.